Abdelali12-codes/devops-ci-cd-jenkins-ansible-react-nodejs-mongodb-docker-compose/README.md

 ```

-### 2. initialization of the master node run the command below (run this command only on the master node)
+### 2. check the cgroup driver of your container runtime (docker in our case)

 ```

-sudo kubeadm init --pod-network-cidr=10.244.0.0/16
+sudo docker info | grep -i cgroup

 ```

-### fix issues if you faced error in the previous step
+### 3. initialization of the master node run the command below (run this command only on the master node)
+* make sure that the kubelet and the container runtime have the same cgroup driver
 ```

-sudo swapoff -a
-sudo sed -i '/ swap / s/^/#/' /etc/fstab

-# Reboot a machine after that.

-kubeadm reset
-kubeadm init --ignore-preflight-errors all
+sudo kubeadm init --config config-kubeadm.yml

 ```

-### 3. install the network plugin on the control plane (master node in our case)
+### 4. install the network plugin on the control plane (master node in our case)

 ```